hdShang/arxiv-daily/docs/cs-LG/2025-08-06/papers/250804427v1-decoding-the-multimodal-maze-a-systematic-review-on-the-adoption-of-.md

 ---
 layout: default
-title: Decoding the Multimodal Maze: A Systematic Review on the Adoption of Explainability in Multimodal Attention-based Models
+title: "Decoding the Multimodal Maze: A Systematic Review on the Adoption of Explainability in Multimodal Attention-based Models"
 ---

 # Decoding the Multimodal Maze: A Systematic Review on the Adoption of Explainability in Multimodal Attention-based Models